Should You Pay Off Your Student Loan Early? A UK Guide

 - Interest rate: RPI + 3% (approximately 6.3%)

-With these assumptions, the loan balance actually grows in the early years because interest exceeds repayments.
-By the time the 30-year write-off arrives, this graduate would have repaid approximately £35,000 in total through standard deductions, with a remaining balance of over £20,000 written off.
+With those numbers, the loan balance actually grows in the early years because interest outpaces the repayments.
+By the time the 30-year write-off arrives, this graduate has repaid about £35,000 through normal deductions.
+The remaining £20,000+?
+Written off.
+Gone.

-In this scenario, any voluntary repayments would have been money down the drain.
-The graduate would have been better off putting that money into a savings account, pension, or ISA.
+Any voluntary repayments in that scenario?
+Money down the drain.
+Every extra pound paid would have been better off in a savings account, a pension, or an ISA.
+That's not opinion.
+That's arithmetic.

 What About Plan 5 Borrowers?

-The lower threshold of £25,000 also means you start repaying sooner and at lower income levels.
-If you are on Plan 5, the break-even salary for full repayment is lower than it was for Plan 2.
+The lower £25,000 threshold also means you start repaying sooner and at lower earnings.
+On Plan 5, the salary you'd need to be on track for full repayment is lower than it was for Plan 2.
+Run the numbers for your specific situation before doing anything.

 A Practical Decision Framework